Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Description and Analysis

 If these conjectures hold true, then \cite[Theorem~5.1]{wormald_de_1997} can be used to show that the differential equation correctly models the expected decoding trajectory and actual realizations concentrate tightly around this expectation.
-In particular, we find that $N_{i,j}(t)$ concentrates around $n_{i,j}(t/n)$ and both $\bar R_{i,j,k}(t)$ and $R_{i,j,k}(t)$ concentrate around $r_{i,j,k}(t/n)$.
-Empirically, these conclusions are supported by a large number of simulations.
+In particular, we find that $N_{i,j}(nt)$ concentrates around $n_{i,j}(t)$ and both $\bar R_{i,j,k}(nt)$ and $R_{i,j,k}(nt)$ concentrate around $r_{i,j,k}(t)$.
+These conclusions are supported by our simulations.

 \end{subsection} \end{section}